cdbale/cdbale.github.io/_research/3-working-paper-Legally-Anonymizing-Personal-Data.md

 ---
-title: "Legally Anonymizing Personal Data: An Application to South Korean COVID-19 Location Data"
+title: "Legally Anonymizing Location Data Under the GDPR"
 collection: Research
 permalink: /research/3-working-paper-Legally-Anonymizing-Personal-Data
 paperurl: 'http://cdbale.github.io/files/Legally_Anonymizing_Location_Data_GDPR.pdf'
-citation: 'Bale, C. D., Fischer, J. L., Schneider, M. J., & Weber, S. (2021). &quot;Legally Anonymizing Personal Data: An Application to South Korean COVID-19 Location Data.&quot; <i>Working Paper</i>.'
+citation: 'Bale, C. D., Fischer, J. L., Schneider, M. J., Weber, S. & Chang, S. (2023). &quot;Legally Anonymizing Location Data Under the GDPR; <i>Working Paper</i>.'
 ---

-Abstract: "In the last decade, regions and countries adopted distinct data protection legislation to govern the collection and processing of personal data.
-Most of these legislative frameworks recognize that data can be personal and non-personal; but, variations in commonly used privacy terms create significant differences for legally anonymizing personal data.
-This complexity of privacy legislation necessitates a cohesive mathematical framework to assess compliance with privacy law.
-We propose a mathematical framework taken from regional privacy laws to convert personal data to non-personal data.
-We test our framework on two logical statistical solutions on geolocation data of COVID-19 patients in South Korea.
-We find that both solutions produced legally anonymized data, but with varied degrees of usefulness."
+Abstract: "In the last decade, different countries adopted data protection legislation to govern the collection and processing of personal data.
+Most of these legislative frameworks recognize that data can either be personal or non-personal.
+However, there is a lack of definitive criteria for when personal data has become non-personal data, as well as an understanding of the consequences of applying such criteria to the usefulness of personal data.
+This uncertainty creates confusion as to whether organizations can comply with privacy laws while retaining the usefulness of personal data.
+To address this problem, we use the existing data privacy literature to provide reasonable interpretations of legal anonymization criteria for location data under the GDPR.
+We apply these criteria to two reasonable anonymization solutions that produce protected person-level data.
+Using location data of COVID-19 patients in South Korea, we find that these solutions can produce legally anonymous location data or useful data, but not both.
+Further, we highlight examples of developing more sophisticated data protection solutions to better balance the tradeoff between privacy and usefulness for contextual datasets."

 [Download paper here](http://cdbale.github.io/files/Legally_Anonymizing_Location_Data_GDPR.pdf)